oskariorg/oskari-documentation/1 Introduction/00010-Welcome.md

 ### Technical overview

 Here is a brief technical overview of Oskari.
-More information about frontend and backend can be found in section [2 Application environment](../2 Application environment/00010-ApplicationEnvironment.md).
+More information about frontend and backend can be found in sections [3 Frontend framwork](../3%20Frontend%20framework/00010-ApplicationFunctionality.md) and [4 Server application](../4%20Server%20application/00010-ServerApplication.md).

 Oskari has a separate browser-based frontend and a server-side backend that combine into an Oskari-based service.